MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Get-InformationBarrierPolicy.md

 ```

 ### -ExoPolicyId
-The ExOPolicyId parameter specifies the information barrier policy that you want to view, but using an alternative GUID value:
+The ExOPolicyId parameter specifies the information barrier policy that you want to view, but using the GUID part of the ExoPolicyId property value from the output of the Get-InformationBarrierRecipientStatus cmdlet.

-- The identity of the information barrier policy from the audit logs in Exchange Online.

-- The GUID part of the ExoPolicyId property value in the Get-InformationBarrierRecipientStatus cmdlet results.

 You can't use this parameter with the Identity parameter.